Round One Corporation: History

+20th century

 On December 25, 1980, the owner, Masahiko Sugino, founded a company called Sugino Kosan that featured a roller skate facility with arcade games.
 A few years later, the facility expanded to include a bowling alley which became very popular.
 This company later became the first Round One arcade in 1993.
 Since then, the company quickly expanded all across Japan.

+21st century

 Before 2010, the company first attempted to expand to the United States, when the company established Round One U.S.A.
-Corp, but after not finding a good location for their first overseas location this subsidiary closed down in July 2006.
+Corp.
+But after not finding a good location for their first overseas location, this subsidiary closed down in July 2006.
 The subsidiary was relaunched in 2008 as Round One Entertainment Inc., and successfully opened up a Round One-branded location at Puente Hills Mall in City of Industry, California in 2010.

 In Japan, there are currently 107 stores open.

 In the U.S., there were stores open in 27 states as of 2016.
 More locations were planned to open in Indiana, and South Carolina.
 As of 2019, Round 1 plans to expand at a rate of 10 stores per year.

 The brand also plans to open stores in the Asia-Pacific region.
 There is currently a location open in China, and a former location in Russia, which was divested in 2022.